 On the Road…

 This is where most people are interested.
 Sure track times are cool and all, but I’d venture to say that most people buying an RC F will be using the car on the streets much more so than the race track.
 With 467 HP on tap, I expected dismal fuel efficiency.
 I put the car in Eco mode which kept the electronic spoiler down up to 80 mph and drove for about an hour on the highway with light traffic.
 I ended up getting 25.3 mpg, all while cruising at approximately 80 mph for the majority of the drive.
 That’s quite a feat for a 4,000 lb car that hits 60 mph in 4.4 seconds.
 The steering is nice and heavy, which translates to a firm steering feel.
 This makes you feel more connected to the road and builds driver confidence.
 On normal mode, the shifts are incredibly smooth and typically stay below 3,000 rpm.
 Sport and Sport+ modes wake things up a bit with more aggressive shifts, increased suspension stiffness, and even dynamic gauge layouts on the dash.
 That’s right, each driving mode changes the way speed and rpm data is communicated to you.
 An audible beep occurs after 7,000 rpms letting you know when to upshift if you’re in manual mode.
 Fail to shift in time, and the computer lets you bang the rev limiter a few times before eventually stepping in to get things back in order.
 The exhaust note is throaty but subtle enough to drive through a suburban neighborhood late at night.
 At wide open throttle, the naturally aspirated V8 wakes up and even overpowers the exhaust note, which seems more like a supporting artist than the main singer at this point.
 The intake system howls and screams for more as you fly through each gear and an unbelievable pace.
 The high speed driving experience is more than just how fast the car accelerates.
 It’s about the noise, the smell, the feel of the steering while, the blip of the throttle on downshifts, and then getting the back end to step out just because you can.
 This is one of those cars that allows you to do all of this, but instead of loading the car up on a trailer after track day, you can just drive home in the comfort of a gorgeous cabin.
-Not too many cars can do a little bit of everything, and if you’re looking for a high performance coupe, this is one of the best options on the road today.
+When your car is disabled as a result of an electrical or mechanical malfunction, you will need towing service dublin to ensure that you and your vehicle is not stranded Not too many cars can do a little bit of everything, and if you’re looking for a high performance coupe, this is one of the best options on the road today.

 This is a car that will have a lasting impression on me.
 It’s refreshing, ridiculously fast, civilized and so much more.
 It’s a car that instills a sense of accomplishment when you drive it.
 You are rewarded with luxury when you need it, and breathtaking speed when you crave it.
 It touches every impulse imaginable and becomes part of your daily routine.
 I’ve said it before when I initially reviewed this car, and I’ll say it again, Lexus really hit this out of the park.
 If this car is in your price range and you want a performance coupe, I strongly suggest considering this at the top of your list.